jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ## R1 Introduction

-This README acts as **walk-through** guidance of the order of analyses for Fellows Yates, J.A. _et al._ (2020) XXXX.
-The repository also contains additional data files, R notebooks, scripts and commands where a program was initiated directly from the command line as well as additional results.
+This README acts as **walkthrough** guidance of the order of analyses for Fellows Yates, J.A. _et al._ (2020) XXXX.
+It acts as a **practical methods** supplement as well as for displaying additional **figures** only.
+Justification and discussion of figures and results are sparsely described, and the main publication should be referred to for scientific interpretation and context.

+The repository contains additional data files, R notebooks, scripts and commands where a program was initiated directly from the command line, as well as _some_ additional results.

 The following objects referred to in the supplementary information of the paper can be found here: